DownArrows/dab/README.md

 Some are reserved to privileged users (the server's owner and a specific role).
 If they accept Reddit usernames, they accept them as `AGreatUsername`, `/u/AGreatUsername`, and `u/AGreatUsername`.

+ - `ban` (privileged) ban the mentioned user with an optional reason
  - `hide` hide a user from reports
  - `info` information about a user: creation date, registration date, suspension or deletion status, inactive status
  - `karma` give negative/positive/total karma for the given username